AnatoliManolidou/Computer-Architecture-Project/README.md

 * L1 Instruction Cache Associativity
 As mentioned above, the `specmcf` showed a high miss rate for the L1 instruction cache, so an increase in its associativity was also tested.

+Lastly, this [python code]() was used in order to obtain all of the following graphs.

 ## SPECLIBM